experimentalsoundingfinland/experimentalsoundingfinland.github.io/about_en.md

 - Calendar website and infrastructure: Libero Mureddu, Andrea Mancianti
 - The calendar idea was developed by Libero Mureddu, Andrea Mancianti, Sulo Kolehmainen
 - Testing and suggestions: Jukka Kääriäinen, Annika Fuhrmann

----

-## Tools
-If a community wants to build a similar website, the code hosted in Github is freely available.

-Requirements:
-- Github for hosting and development
-- Google Calendar for the event calendar
-- Google Sheets for the list of venues and organisers

 <link rel="shortcut icon" type="image/x-icon" href="favicon.ico?">